willwin4sure/vault/🤔Inference and Information/Estimation/Non-Bayesian Parameter Estimation.md

 > Instead model the parameter as deterministic but unknown.
-We often seek the minimum variance unbiased estimator, which often is the MLE.
+We seek the minimum variance unbiased estimator, which often is the MLE.

-Oftentimes, it is unnatural to assign a prior distribution to the latent variable of interest, as in the Bayesian framework.
+It is sometimes unnatural to assign a prior distribution to the latent variable of interest, as in the Bayesian framework.

 Let $\mathbf{x}$ denote the unknown, deterministic vector of parameters that we seek to estimate.